LoopKit/loopdocs/docs/troubleshooting/loop-crashing.md

 ### Browser Build

-> Update to version 3.4 as soon as possible.
-The builds will then be automatic.
-So all you will need to do in install the latest build from *TestFlight* on your phone.

-If you are running an older version, you do not get prior warning that the app is about to expire, although you can look in the *TestFlight* app and it will tell you.
-An in-app warning is supplied with version 3.4.
+> With *Loop* 3.4 and newer, you will get an in-app notification when your build is about to expire.
+For many people, GitHub is disabling the automatic build once a month feature for Loop.
+Be sure to check once a month and kick off the build action if needed to make sure you always have a valid build in TestFlight.

 Please follow these steps to ensure you can build the app again: [How to Update or Rebuild](../browser/bb-update.md#how-to-update-or-rebuild){: target="_blank" }.